pargyrop/shopify/README.md

 [Freakdesign Blog](https://freakdesign.com.au/blogs/news/129660999-how-to-create-a-button-to-let-customers-repeat-their-previous-order) - How to create a button to let customers repeat their previous order

 #### How to do this

-1. Create a snippet in Shopify with [a relative link](recipe-to-cart.liquid)
+1. Create a snippet in Shopify and place this in it - [link](Blog_Recipe_to_Cart/recipe-to-cart.liquid)
 2. Add this to your article page code where ever you want it
 ```
 {% include 'recipe-to-cart' %}
 ```
-3. On the article editer you can edit the code and past the following
+3. On the article editer you can edit the code and past the following - [link](Blog_Recipe_to_Cart/blog-content-section.html)
 4. Then add the variant_id, product_id and quantity - [How to fine these values](https://www.youtube.com/watch?v=42_4oP33euk)
+5. A button will be placed on your article so the reader can add the items to the cart

 ### Permalink - Redirect to Checkout Page
 [Shopify Support](https://help.shopify.com/themes/customization/cart/use-permalinks-to-preload-cart) - Use permalinks to pre-load the cart